Don't wait!

 Depending on the size of your office, your job and whether or not you need silence to work, noise can be an issue.

-If you live in an active neighborhood or city, have children or pets and just prefer peace and quiet, you may prefer a flooring option that absorbs more sound.
+If you live in an active neighborhood or city, have children or pets and just prefer peace and quiet, you may enjoy a flooring option that absorbs more sound.
 Flat, hard surfaces will reflect sound, intensifying it and allowing it to reverberate.
 Softer surfaces won’t allow sound to bounce, keeping your office quieter.

 4. Safety